 Cypress vine (Ipomoea quamoclit)

-This vining plant falls firmly in the “red tubular flowers” category.
+This vining plant with its feathery leaves falls firmly in the “red tubular flowers” category.
 And while cypress vine may be poisonous to humans, hummingbirds love the blooms, which can be red, white, or pink.
 Deer resistant, with feathery foliage and flowers until fall, watch it climb at least six to 10 feet (maybe even 20) up a wall or trellis.

 You almost have to stand underneath a fuchsia plant to fully appreciate the flowers.
 Which is why they make great hanging basket plants.
 A hanging container also makes it easy for hummingbirds to feast.
 Long-lasting blooms will grow in both shade to full sun (check the plant tag), and come in a multitude of color combinations.